 You can time 20 seconds by singing ‘happy birthday to you’ this is also a good way to encourage your children to wash their hands for the correct period.

 - after touching raw meat, poultry, fish or shell eggs

 - after blowing your nose

-- after playing with a pet.
+- after cleaning up after a pet.

 It’s also a good idea not to touch sores or cuts.